home knives how to throw online-shop books/videos links contact

 Numbered target (new version)

 Again, you have to stick your knives into the boxes in the order of the numbers.
-If you don't hit the colored inner box, you may continue to try, but have to pass to the next thrower if you don't even stick it there three times.
+If you don't hit the coloured inner box, you may continue to try, but have to pass to the next thrower if you don't even stick it there three times.
 A stick in a green area means you can jump over one box, a stick in a black area means you have to pass it on.

 The boxes represent countries and have side lengths of 8cm (inner) and 12cm (outer).